 VHF Radio Course

-The RSGYC will be running a VHF Radio course in January or Febuary of 2024.
+The RSGYC will be running a VHF Radio course (Irish Department of Transport accredited) on the evening of Friday 2nd of February and all day Saturday 3rd 2024.

 A Marine VHF radio is a vital piece of safety equipment aboard a boat.